-The principal consideration for our determination that the estimation of fair values of the reporting units was a critical audit matter is that there was high estimation uncertainty due to significant judgments with respect to assumptions used to project the discounted future cash flows, including gross profit growth rates, operating expenses, capital expenditures and discount rates.
-Changes in these assumptions could materially affect the fair values of the reporting units.
+The principal consideration for our determination that the estimation of the fair values of the acquired property and equipment and intangible assets is a critical audit matter is that there was estimation uncertainty due to significant judgments with respect to assumptions used to estimate the future cash flows, including gross profit, operating expenses, capital expenditures and discount rates as well as the valuation methodologies applied by the third-party valuation specialists, including income, market and cost approaches.
+This in turn led to a high degree of auditor judgment and subjectivity, in performing procedures and evaluating audit evidence related to management's forecasted future cash flows and assumptions.
+In addition, the audit effort involved the use of specialists to assist in performing these procedures and evaluating the audit evidence.